How to Write a Research Paper - Writing Guide & Examples

 Make sure you do not provide any background details of the research area or references for the citations that you added in the paper.
 Also, avoid explaining the purpose of undertaking the research or investigation in your abstract.

 Your introduction has to be catchy and exciting.
-It must be informative enough to inspire your reader in a positive way.
-The intro part includes details like your area of research, a brief background information on the topic and a preview of your study.
+It must be informative enough to inspire your reader positively.
+The intro part includes details like your area of research, brief background information on the topic, and a preview of your study.